pikvm/pikvm/docs/tailscale.md

 4. Perform the command `ip addr show tailscale0` to view the Tailscale IP address.

+If everything is successful, PiKVM will become a member of your VPN network.

 !!! warning
+    **Do not update Tailscale if you don't have access to PiKVM without VPN, because on breaking change in Tailscale, you may lose access.**

     Unfortunately sometimes updating the Tailscale client on PiKVM can cause problems.
-    This is happening because features of its interaction with PiKVM OS running in protected read-only mode (since Tailscale has weak support of read-only systems).
+    This is happening since Tailscale has weak support of read-only systems.

-    Do not update Tailscale if you don't have access to the device without VPN, because on breaking change in Tailscale, you may lose access to PiKVM.

 ### For each device you wish to access PiKVM